rohitdhote111/LiDAR_Point_Processing/README.md

 If you haven't already, create a folder to hold your workspace.
 Open this folder in Visual Studio Code or any code editor of your choice.

-### Step 2: Create a Dockerfile
+### Step 2: Create a Docker image using dockerfile

-Inside the workspace, create a new file named `Dockerfile` and add the following content:
+Create a docker image using above Dockerfile

+Go inside dir using terminal where Dockerfile exists

+''' docker  build -t r1_image_from_file . '''